bcaddy/bcaddy.github.io/_tabs/about.md

 # About Me

 I am currently a graduate student at the University of Pittsburgh Department of Physics and Astronomy working on my Ph.D in Physics.
+I'm studying galaxy dynamics using ultra high resolution MHD simulations of galaxies (see my research page for more info).
 I earned my M.S. in physics at BGSU studying symbiotic stars and variable stars in general using time series photometry.
 Before graduate school I spent four years at Purdue University earning my B.S. in Honors Physics with a minor in astronomy.

 While at Pittsburgh and Purdue, I've participated in Women in Physics groups.
 Combating patriarchal mindsets about who is welcome in STEM fields is so important: I've seen several promising physicists driven away by blatant sexism.
 The scientific community is poorer for their loss.
 Supporting diversity leads to a thriving diversity of thoughts, which leads to breakthrough discoveries.